eSolia/eSolia_2018/content/page/website-design/index.en.md

 _Upgrades_    |As You Like   |Continual & Fragile

 We discuss this topic at the beginning of any from-scratch project.

+#### Need Data for your Static Site?

+If data-driven content is needed for your static site, we use our secure cloud database [PROdb](/prodb) for that purpose, displaying for example lists of people, cases, organizations, contact info, orders and so on.
+Your security is never weakened by doing this, and it is very easy for you to manage yourself in PROdb.

 ### What Will You Get?